How much can ChatGPT really help Computational Biologists in Programming?: Bioinformatics Algorithms Made Easy

-As a computational biologist, it is natural that one will use different software tools and built-in libraries to implement Bioinformatics algorithms.
-But one needs to have a basic understand of the algorithm they are using to use it effectively.
-ChatGPT can make algorithms easier.
-If you ask ChatGPT to describe BLAST search to you as if you were a 5-year-old, then ChatGPT will tell you about this search using pictures and puzzles, which is really easy to understand.
-Similarly, we asked ChatGPT about the difference between PCA \cite{shlens2014tutorial} and Robust PCA \cite{candes2011robust,zhou2011godec} to a 10-year-old.
-Although this is not the simplest of topics, ChatGPT explained it using colors and balls.
+Computational biologists use different software tools and built-in libraries to implement Bioinformatics algorithms.
+One needs to have a basic understanding of the algorithms they are using to use them effectively.
+If you ask ChatGPT to describe BLAST search to you as if you were a 5-year-old, then ChatGPT will describe the search using pictures and puzzles, which is really easy to understand.
+Similarly, we asked ChatGPT about explaining the difference between PCA (principal component analysis) \cite{shlens2014tutorial} and Robust PCA \cite{candes2011robust} to a 10-year-old.
+Although this is not the simplest of topics, ChatGPT explained it using balls of different colors and shapes (Record S9).
 The explanation was spot on.
-Finally, we asked the tool to describe us the different flags (used for read filtering) that are seen in the bam files.
-This is not related to any algorithm, but is rather related to Bioinformatics file format.
-It lists out all the flags and explains every one of them perfectly.
+Finally, we asked the tool to describe us the different flags (used for read filtering) that are seen in the BAM files (a specific bioinformatics file format) It listed out all the flags and explained every one of them perfectly (Record S10).

-\section{ChatGPT as coding assistant}
+\section{ChatGPT as Coding Assistant}